What to Wear to a Fall Wedding -- Inspired by Emily Herren's Nuptials

 With tons of invitations for rescheduled and newly scheduled weddings bound to come through your inbox, it's time to prepare and shop for the perfect wedding guest dress -- especially since according to a study from The Wedding Report, over 2 million weddings are planned for 2022 (the highest number in the U.S. since 1984)!
 Besides, since we're deep in the season of fall weddings, there's no reason you shouldn't have a dress or two on hand for when you make an appearance to celebrate this exciting milestone with your friends and family.

-Sure, the dress code may not be quite as extravagant as Emily Herren's, but you still may want to take the opportunity to get out of your everyday sweats and loungewear in exchange for something on the more elevated, dressier side.
+Sure, the dress code may not be quite as extravagant as Emily Herren's, but you still may want to take the opportunity to get out of your everyday sweats and loungewear in exchange for something on the more elevated, dressier side and there are plenty of stunning and cute fall dresses you can wear to a wedding and beyond.

 Ahead, ET Style pulled together the best dresses for wedding guests -- inspired by styles from @champagneandchanel's stunning fall nupitals.
 From a long formal dress to a stylish cocktail dress that'll work in any season, these are the best dresses for a fall wedding in 2021.